-When faculty are nominated for promotion primarily on the basis of excellence in discovery, the record of research accomplishments is evaluated with respect to all of the criteria listed above and described in more detail in the following paragraphs.
-When faculty are nominated for promotion primarily on the basis of excellence in learning or engagement, they are still expected to document their record of research accomplishments.
+When tenured, tenure-track, or research faculty are nominated for promotion primarily on the basis of their excellence in discovery, their record of research accomplishments is evaluated with respect to all of the criteria listed in the previous paragraph and described in more detail in the following paragraphs.
+When tenured or tenure-track faculty are nominated for promotion primarily on the basis of their excellence in learning or engagement, they are still expected to document their record of research accomplishments, and that record will be evaluated using the same criteria as for all other tenured/tenure-track faculty.